gvwilson/thirdbit/src/fiction/iffy/index.md

 "Don't worry, it's just water."

 Iffy studied it for a second,
-then set it down without drinking and twisted, wincing, until she could see Johnson Wales.
+then set it down without drinking.
+"What's he doing here?" she asked hoarsely, nodding at Captain Kerse.

-He looked up from a bulky app cabled to the machine next to him, then set it aside and stood.
+He looked up from the piece of exoskeleton lying in his lap.

-"Sorry about that,"
+"Sorry about shooting you,"
-he said,
+he said without remorse.
-gesturing at the bandage on her abdomen.
-"Targeting shouldn't have—"
-He stopped his apology mid-sentence at her look.

-"Not this time,"
-Iffy said coldly.
+"Must've been a targeting glitch."

+Doctor Johel sighed gently.
+"Why don't you go and see if you can get the main door open?" she suggested.
+"Citizen Kwan and I need to talk."

+He grunted,
+clipped the armor back on his forearm, and walked away.
+Doctor Johel sighed again.
+"Once upon a time," she started.

+"No."
+Iffy put as much force into the word as she could.
 "No fairy tales."

-The corner of Wales' mouth quirked up.
-"It's my story,
-I'll tell it the way I want to."
-He closed the lid of his toolbox and sat down on it, patting a spot beside him.
-Iffy just glared at him.

-Wales shrugged and leaned forward to put his elbows on his knees.
+"Once up on a time,"
+Doctor Johel continued,
-"Once upon a time the world was falling apart.
+"The world was falling apart.
 Where there wasn't flood there was drought, and both brought hunger and disease.
 Forests were burning,